 - Hearing needs to be good enough to notice a forced whisper at a minimum distance of 5 feet.

-- Maximum allowable blood pressure is 140/90.
+- Maximum allowable blood pressure, for a 2-year certification, is 140/90.
 Use of prescription medication to achieve this threshold is permitted.

 - Blood sugar may not be higher than 200.

 - Use of schedule 1 drugs is disallowed

 - In case you are currently diagnosed with a cardiovascular disease such as congestive cardiac failure, collapse or cardiac insufficiency, then you will need to provide the Medical Examiner with a stress test as well as with a note from your physician which states that you are able to drive a commercial motor vehicle with no restrictions.